Kratie's River Treasures: Seeing the Irrawaddy Dolphins

 Into the Kampi Pool

-Once you reach the middle of the river, the driver will cut the engine.
-Then, the waiting game begins.
-In the silence of the river, you listen for the "puff" of air as they surface.
-It is a peaceful, almost meditative experience.
+Board a small wooden motorboat driven by a local.
+In the middle of the river, the driver cuts the engine.
+In the silence, you wait and listen for the "puff" of air as dolphins surface.
+It is a peaceful, meditative experience.

 Conservation is Key